entando/entando-docs/vuepress/docs/next/docs/create/component-gen-overview.md

 # Entando Component Generator

-The Entando Component Generator powered by JHipster is a tool that gives developers the ability to quickly generate Entando components that can be used to extend an Entando Application.
+The Entando Component Generator, powered by JHipster, is a tool that gives developers the ability to quickly generate Entando components to extend an Entando Application.

 The component generator takes advantage of the concept of [JHipster blueprints](https://www.jhipster.tech/modules/creating-a-blueprint/) to provide powerful templating and standard generation patterns.